AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/tabs.md

 title: Tabs widget
 ---

-The Magento tabs widget implements single content area with multiple panels, each associated with a header in a list.
-It uses the [Magento collapsible widget].
+The tabs widget implements single content area with multiple panels, each associated with a header in a list.
+It uses the [collapsible widget].

 The tabs [widget](https://glossary.magento.com/widget) source is [lib/web/mage/tabs.js].